rfranzoia/babel-simple-stock/README.md

 * Same for StockMovement, CREATE will check Order but UPDATE/DELETE will not
 * It's only possible to DELETE Pending Orders
 * It's only possible to DELETE StockMovement with available quantities
-* Due to time constraints the Logging file is not present